Version 0.9.0

 Activation dialog

-In the beta programme, you download a different installer, and the activation process for Beta versions requires a different license key which you can collect from the beta area of your account at hartleydsp.com.
+If you are enrolled on our beta testing programme, you will be able to download a different installer, and the activation process for Beta versions requires a different license key which you can collect from the beta area of your account at hartleydsp.com.

 Beta Activation dialog Note that a different license key is required for Beta versions.